MAlhussaini/PyLabs/README.md

 1- Create 500 labs.
 2- Learn Object Oriented Programs by doing.

+I hope to see a big difference in my coding at the end of the labs ^_^ .

 Help me with exciting questions.
 You could help me requesting a pull to my Lab_Questions.md

 Thank you.

+Labs Content:-

+1- password_validator.py